-An employee who feels that he or she has they have not been afforded equal employment opportunity should immediately contact his or hertheir supervisor or Human Resources.
+An employee who feels that they have not been afforded equal employment opportunity should immediately contact their supervisor or Human Resources.
 CADA will promptly undertake an effective, thorough, and objective investigation of the employee's complaint.
 To the extent appropriate, effort will be made to maintain confidentiality throughout and following the investigation.
 This investigation will be completed, and a determination will be made by CADA and communicated to you as soon as practical.